banting-petition/choice-at-lunch/README.md

 # Choice at Lunch!
-This is a petition to get rid of Outside Lunches at Banting Middle School
+This is a petition to get rid of Outside Lunches at Banting.

 ## Questions
 ### Are there any viruses?